-Hobart and William Smith Colleges are together a liberal arts college situated on 195 acres along the shore of Seneca Lake in Geneva, N.Y.
-Hobart College and William Smith College are coordinate liberal arts colleges which means that men attend Hobart College while women attend William Smith College.
-Male and female students attend classes together and share one campus, but receive degrees from their respective college.
+Hobart and William Smith Colleges are together a liberal arts college situated on the shore of Seneca Lake in Geneva, New York.
+Hobart College and William Smith College are coordinate liberal arts colleges, which means that men attend Hobart College while women attend William Smith College.
+Male and female students attend classes together and share one campus but receive degrees from their respective colleges.
 Greek life is popular and prevalent among students at Hobart College, but William Smith College does not offer sororities.
-Known as the Hobart Statesmen, the college competes in the NCAA Division III, except for men’s lacrosse, which competes in the NCAA Division I Eastern College Athletic Conference (ECAC) Lacrosse League.
+Known as the Hobart Statesmen, the men's teams compete in the NCAA Division III, except for the lacrosse team, which competes in the NCAA Division I Northeast Conference.
 The William Smith Herons compete in the NCAA Division III.

 |School mission and unique qualities (as provided by the school):|